TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Cache/Index.rst

 :ts:`stdWrap.cache` continues to exists and can be used as before.
-However the top level :ts:`stdWrap` of certain cObjects (e.g. :ts:`TEXT` cObject) will not evaluate :ts:`cache.` as part of :ts:`stdWrap`, but before starting the rendering of the cObject.
-In conjunction the storing will happen after the :ts:`stdWrap` processing right before the content is returned.
+However the top level :ts:`stdWrap` of certain cObjects (e.g. :ts:`TEXT` cObject) will not evaluate :ts:`cache.` as part of :ts:`stdWrap`, but before starting the rendering of the :ref:`data-type-cobject`.
+In conjunction the storing will happen after the :ref:`stdwrap` processing right before the content is returned.

 Top level :ts:`cache.` will not evaluate the hook :php:`$GLOBALS['TYPO3_CONF_VARS']['SC_OPTIONS']['tslib/class.tslib_content.php']['stdWrap_cacheStore']`